Skip to Main Content

 Lightbulb

-Bankrate’s take: Perhaps the most serious infraction a driver can earn is a DUI.
-Pennsylvania takes a very serious view on DUIs, and there are multiple penalties you may face if you are convicted of one.
+Bankrate’s take: Perhaps the most serious infraction for drivers is driving under the influence (DUI).
+You may face multiple penalties if you are convicted of a DUI in Pennsylvania.
 Multiple infractions lead to even harsher consequences.
-One consequence is that your car insurance company may no longer be willing to underwrite your policy.
-A few major carriers, such as State Farm, will not write policies for those with a DUI on their record.
+One consequence is that your car insurance company may no longer be willing to insure you with a DUI on your record.
 This is because of the possibility that you may have future infractions, which could lead to costly claims — something that insurers want to avoid.
-In that case, you may need to shop around, and may even need to consider a high-risk insurer.
+In that case, you may need to shop around and might even need to consider a high-risk insurer.

 Cheapest car insurance for young drivers in Pennsylvania

-Age is one of the factors that impacts your premium rate in Pennsylvania.
-Generally, your rate will start out fairly high when you are young, and will gradually decrease as you age and gain more experience behind the wheel.
+Age is another factor that impacts your auto insurance premium in Pennsylvania.
+Generally, your rate will start out fairly high when you are young and will gradually decrease as you age and gain more experience behind the wheel.
 Your rate, in most cases, will continue to decline until you reach about the age of 70, when it may start to increase slightly again to reflect the higher rate of accidents among senior citizens.
+However, Pennsylvania does not allow insurance providers to take gender into account when calculating insurance premiums (even though most other states do), so you should not experience a difference in insurance rates based on that.

-Cheapest Pennsylvania car insurance for insuring a teen driver: Donegal, Nationwide
+Cheapest Pennsylvania car insurance for insuring a teen driver: Donegal

 Teen drivers have less experience on the road, which leads to a greater likelihood of accidents.
 Because of this, car insurance companies tend to charge higher rates for younger drivers.
 When looking for cheap car insurance, Pennsylvania drivers with teens on their policy may want to request quotes from several companies.
 Student discounts and other discounts for young drivers can help lower your rate.
-Shopping around may help you find the company that charges the lowest rates for your family, and you may want to start with these cheap carriers:
+Shopping around may help you find the company that charges the lowest rates for your family.

 Lightbulb